aokurdi/dwm/README.md

 * dwm-switchtotag.
 * dwm-alternativetag.
 * dwm-rotateinplace.
+* dwm-pango.

 ### Installation
     To install run the build script
     % ./build.sh

 #### NOTE:
-My default terminal is kitty, if you prefer another terminal, chage line 99 in shxkdrc file.
+My default terminal is kitty, if you prefer another terminal, chage line 99 in shxkdrc file or if you have st you can launch it with Ctrl + Alt + t.
+I am using slstatus to display status, you can find my version in my repo; it is stripped down and i removed all bsd code cause i am on linux.

 ### My Mods:
 * Added gaps around bar "The patch on Suckless site doesn't work", you can adjust the gaps in config.def.h file by changing the value of ypad and xpad.
 * Added bar height adjustments, can be changed in config.def.h by changing barheight value.
+* Systray can now be toggled with Super + s.
+* Active tag has a red underline.
+* Modifed and added more color scheme.
+* You can choose to install arcolinux logout when running build.sh or if you don't want that you can logout using Super + Shift + q.

 ### TODO:
-* Enable systray togglling.
+* ~~Enable systray togglling.~~

+### Dependancies
+* libxft-bgra  (to display emojies and unicode).
+* a monospace nerdfont.
+* Take a look at autostart.sh to see what apps you need to install or change them to your preferd apps.

 ### Screen Shots:
 #### Tile